vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 O Goddess\! \[the Yoginī\] whose nature is that of the three energies, auspicious, splendid, and powerful fl ow of consciousness,

 //156// forms of the fi re of cosmic destruction, supremely secret, are the cause of the supernatural power whose nature is fullness and nonfullness, O Sureśvarī\!
-In the *cakra* called Sarvasiddhimaya, adorned by the divine weapons, are the four deities of the *pīṭ has* with Kāmeśvarīat their head. //158//
+In the *cakra* called Sarvasiddhimaya, adorned by the divine weapons, are the four deities of the *pīṭhas* with Kāmeśvarīat their head. //158//

 *śaktitrayātmikā devi ciddhāmaprasarā ḥ śivā ḥ * //156//